OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 You will have sons and daughters but will not keep them, because they will go into captivity.

 ## Deuteronomy 28:42
-Swarms of locusts will take over all your trees and the crops of your land.
+Swarms of locusts will consume all your trees and the crops of your land.

 ## Deuteronomy 28:43
 The foreigners who reside among you will rise above you higher and higher, but you will sink lower and lower.